AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/dev/2020-01-09-invincibility-frames-in-unity-how-to-make-a-player-flash-when-taking-damage.md

 All great questions!
 We'll address each one in turn.

-## 1. Losing Health and Becoming Invincible (Starting the Coroutine)
+{% include linkedHeading.html heading="1.
+Losing Health and Becoming Invincible (Starting the Coroutine)" level=2 %}

 Ready for this?
 It's actually stupidly simple.